Quality Improvement in Hospice Care

 Teach-back is a closed-loop communication tool (or verbal feedback tool) that ensures that verbal messages are clear.
 After teaching, rather than asking patients and families if they understood the information, nurses ask the patient or family to explain the information that was taught (recall) – essentially, teaching the information back to the nurse.

-Recall is considered an important factor in patients’ adherence to treatment and is associated with improved health outcomes [23].
-Hospice nurses can use the teach-back tool to assist patients and families in understanding the plan of care, including medications and side effects, safety, symptom management, and stages of death.
-Teach-back has been proven to be effective in a broad range of settings and populations [23].
+Recall is considered an essential factor in patients’ adherence to treatment and is associated with improved health outcomes (23).
+Hospice nurses can use the teach-back tool to assist patients and families in understanding the care plan, including medications and side effects, safety, symptom management, and stages of death.
+Teach-back has proven effective in various settings and populations (23).

 Briefs

-Briefs (or team meetings) are a team leadership tool used as a way for team leaders to share the plan of care with the team.
+Briefs (or team meetings) are a team leadership tool used for sharing the plan of care with the team.
 During briefs, leaders discuss member roles and expectations, the current condition/status of the patient assigned to the team, patient care goals, and problems that may affect how the team functions.

-Hospice nurses can lead briefs in the care setting and include patients, their families, and members of the hospice care team as appropriate.
-During briefs, families can be made aware of their own roles during the end-of-life care of the patient.
+Hospice nurses can lead briefings in the care setting, including patients, their families, and hospice care team members.
+During briefs, families can be made aware of their own roles during the patient’s end-of-life care.
 The following are questions for team members to consider during briefs:

 Ask yourself...